Gip-Gip/codeDump/README.txt

 consutil.c -
 a C file containing funtions to aid the development of console apps.

-redd -
+RiPorFS -
-a utility made to make compression of incompressible data easier.
+the Ridged Portable File System (RiPorFS) is a simple file system made to be a FAT replacement.